-Feature templates create features on one layer with a single data source.
-They are the default template type in ArcGIS Pro.
-If you used feature templates in ArcMap, then you are familiar with their properties and how they work.
+Feature templates are the default template type in ArcGIS Pro.
+They create features on one layer with a single data source.
+If you used feature templates in ArcMap, you are familiar with their properties and how they work.

 To get started, see Create a feature template.

-Group templates automate the creation of interrelated features on multiple layers with multiple data sources, for example, you can draw a water service line and automatically add a fitting and a valve at preconfigured distances and offsets along the line.
+Group templates create multiple interrelated features on multiple layers and data sources in a semiautomated workflow.
+For example, you can draw a waterline as a primary feature and the template adds a fitting and a valve at preconfigured distances along the line.

-The template you choose to start its creation is designated as the primary template.
-The primary template influences what you draw, the tools that appear on the tool palette, and the source feature templates you can add as component templates.
+One feature template in the group is designated as the primary template and influences what you can draw, the tools you can show on the tool palette, and other source feature templates you can add to the group.